-Nonprecious metal catalysts with M-Nx-C (M stands for nonprecious metal elements) coordination, represent a new type of effective catalysts as possible alternatives to Pt.[3]
-Recent study found that, achieving atomic-level regulation of metal atoms is critical to designing high catalytic active catalysts.[4]
-Isolated single-atom iron or cobalt catalysts supported on carbon materials have demonstrated unexpected ORR reactivity than commercial Pt/C.[5] Follow-up study revealed that, catalysts with bimetallic or multimetallic active sites can further enhance the catalytic activity and selectivity in numerous catalytic conversion reactions.[6]
-A recently reported Pt free catalyst with Ncoordinated Fe-Co dual sites delivers outstanding activity for ORR in acidic electrolyte.[7]
-Compared to the single metallic site, the structure formed by the coordination of dual-metal-atom with nitrogen atoms is more favorable for cracking O2 bond.[8]
-Nevertheless, the current research efforts about M-Nx-C catalysts mainly focused on Ni, Co or Fe/N-doped carbon materials catalysts.[9,10] Exploring new metal components and new catalytic site may be an effective way to increase catalytic activity under the premise of ensuring high dispersion.
-In nature, besides Fe and Co porphyrin, Zn porphyrin structure can also be found in carbonic anhydrase with four-coordinated structure.[11]
-In view of that, Zn has a smaller electronegativity ( $\chi$ =1.65) compared to Fe ( $\chi$ =1.83) and Co ( $\chi$ =1.88) which makes it easier to donate its outer electron.
-When atomic pairs formed between Zn and Co or Fe, the interactions between the electronic structures might result in a more optimized structure, which makes it possible for the adsorption and desorption of the reaction intermediate to reach a suitable state, so that the diatomic pair has a higher catalytic activity.
-Thereby, introducing more metal species to construct bimetallic or multimetallic active sites are challenging yet of great significance to achieve best performing catalysts.
+Nonprecious metal catalysts with M-Nx-C (M stands for nonprecious metal elements) coordination, are a new type of effective catalysts as possible alternatives to Pt.[3]
+Recent study found that achieving atomic-level regulation of metal atoms is critical to designing highly catalytic active catalysts.[4]
+Isolated single-atom iron or cobalt catalysts supported on carbon materials have demonstrated unexpected ORR reactivity than commercial Pt/C.[5] Follow-up study revealed that, catalysts with bimetallic or multimetallic active sites can further enhance the catalytic activity and selectivity in numerous catalytic conversion reactions.
+[6] A recently reported Pt-free catalyst with N-coordinated Fe-Co dual sites delivers outstanding activity for ORR in acidic electrolyte.
+[7] Compared to the single metallic site, the structure formed by the coordination of dual-metal-atom with nitrogen atoms is more favorable for cracking O2 bond.
+[8] Nevertheless, the current research efforts about M-Nx-C catalysts mainly focused on Ni, Co, or Fe/N-doped carbon materials catalysts.
+[9,10] Exploring new metal components and new catalytic site may be an effective way to increase catalytic activity under the premise of ensuring high dispersion.
+In nature, besides Fe and Co porphyrin, Zn porphyrin structure can also be found in carbonic anhydrase with four-coordinated structure.
+[11] In view of that, Zn has a smaller electronegativity ( $\chi =$ 1.65) compared to Fe ( $\chi = 1.83$ ) and Co ( $\chi = 1.88$ ), which makes it easier to donate its outer electron.
+When atomic pairs formed between Zn and Co or Fe, the interactions between the electronic structures might result in a more